Why DC is used not AC for excitation of Synchronous Alternator and Motor?

 In the synchronous motor also, armature winding is the static part and main field winding is the rotating part of the machine.

-To operate the synchronous motor we have to need to give the main ac supply to the static armature winding and an auxiliary DC supply to the rotating field winding.
-The interaction of both winding will create an torque to rotate the motor.
+To operate the synchronous motor we have to need to give the main AC supply to the static armature winding and an auxiliary DC supply to the rotating field winding.
+The interaction of both windings will create a torque to rotate the motor.

 Synchronous Alternator Construction